Highfivery/zero-spam-for-wordpress/readme.txt

 You can also adjust the cache and API timeout settings in admin depending on your server and specific needs.

-= What Zero Spam for WordPress WP-CLI commands are available? =
+= Does Zero Spam support WP-CLI commands? =

 * `wp zerospam autoconfigure` &mdash; Auto-configures with recommended settings.
 * `wp zerospam settings` &mdash; Displays all plugin settings.